mariadb-corporation/MaxScale/Documentation/Tutorials/Read-Write-Splitting-Tutorial.md

 network interfaces.
 The default behavior is to listen on all network interfaces (the IPv6 address `::`).

+## Configuring Servers

+Read the [Configuring Servers](Configuring-Servers.md) mini-tutorial to see how the servers are configured.

-## Configuring the Monitor and Servers
+## Configuring the Monitor

-The next step is the configuration of the monitor and the servers that the service uses.
+The next step is the configuration of the monitor.
 This depends on the type of cluster you use with MaxScale.

 For master-slave clusters read the
 [Configuring MariaDB Monitor](Configuring-MariaDB-Monitor.md)